Family in Azerbaijan

-Family Structure
+History

 The Azerbaijani people have a unique family type in the East.
-In the parent-child relationship, respect for adults is a fundamental value.
-In most cases, children live with their parents until they marry, and in rare cases, continue to live with their parents after marriage.
+In a parent-child relationship, respect for adults is a fundamental value.
+In most cases, children live with their parents until they marry, although rarely, children continue to live with their parents after marriage.

-Basic familial expectations include prioritizing the family, respecting and caring for family members, and remaining loyal to the regional traditions and rules.
-The society is developing due to existence of true families.
+Basic familial expectations include prioritizing the family, respecting and caring for family members, and remaining loyal to the regional traditions.

-Until the beginning of the 20th century, big families were very common.
-In big families, kinship ties are strong and family leadership belong to the married man or elderly man.
-The eldest son receives the greatest share of the heritage and after the death of his father, he becomes the head of the family.
+Until the beginning of the 20th century, large families were very common.
+In large families, kinship ties were emphasized and family leadership belonged to married or elderly men.
+The eldest son received the greatest share of the inheritance and, following the death of his father, became the head of the family.

-Before the 20th century, the Azerbaijani family existed in two categories: the first was the broad patriarchal families in which the representatives of two or three generations lived together with their father, mother and married boys; the second one was the small family which consisted of a husband, wife, and children.
+Before the 20th century, Azerbaijani families existed in two categories: the first was the broad patriarchal families in which the representatives of two or three generations lived together with their father, mother and married sons; the second was the small family, which consisted of a husband, wife, and children.

-It is possible to find examples of large family structure in Azerbaijan in the late 19th century and early 20th century, or even in the early years of the Soviet era.
+It is possible to find examples of large family structure in Azerbaijan in the late 19th century and early 20th century into the Soviet era.
 In such families, orphan children would grow up under the influence of their uncle.
-The real estate was shared within the family according to the Shari'a law and principles.
+The real estate was shared within the family according to the principles of Sharia law.
 The share of inheritance for male children was more than the inheritance for female children.

 Modern family model of Azerbaijan

-Azerbaijani families can be divided into two groups according to the 20th and the beginning of the 21st centuries: families living in districts or villages, suitable for national family mentality; families living in bigger cities such as Baku or in different countries in the world.
+Since the 20th century, Azerbaijani families can be divided into two groups: families living in districts or villages, who trend toward a more traditional family structure, or families living in bigger cities, such as Baku or in different countries of the world.

-Earlier, there were many families with 5-10 members.
-Moreover, families were staying close to relatives such as an aunt, uncle, grandfather, grandmother, etc. Now, very little of this type of family is left.
-At the end of the 1980s, only a very small family type began to increase.
-Now, most of children do not have relatives around such as aunt, uncle, and cousin.
+Prior to the 20th century, there were many families with 5-10 members.
+Moreover, extended families remained tight-knit.
+By the end of the 1980s, the concept of a smaller family had become more common, and strong relationships with extended families had become less frequent.

-For example, in the 1990's, an honorary title "mother heroine" was awarded for looking after and raising a large family with 10 children.
-This action was abolished in 1990s.
+In the 1990s, an honorary title "mother heroine" was awarded for looking after and raising a large family with 10 children.
+This concept was abolished in the 1990s.

-After the gaining independence, mothers with four or five children, were regarded as "mother heroine".
-But nowadays, Azerbaijan consists of a majority of families with 2 and 3 children.
+After gaining independence, mothers with four or five children were regarded as "mother heroine".
+But today, Azerbaijan mostly contains families with two to three children.